yjp20/prism/docs/getting-started/03-cli.md

 ### Modifying Responses

 Prism's behavior in looking for the response for your request can be modified with a series of parameters that you can either pass through the `Prefer` header or through a query string parameter.
-Query string parameters are _deprecated_ and will be removed in the next major release.

 Keep in mind, all the query parameters need to be prefixed with `__` — so if the Prefer header parameter is `code`, the query string will be `__code`